 - Massachusetts jails consider detainees to be “specially qualified” and they do not have to register before completing an absentee ballot.

-- Residents in Chicago jails benefit from a policy that supports voter participation among homeless residents, who can vote if they include the address of a recognized shelter.4)McCray, R. (2016, October 11).
-Locked Up and Locked out of Voting.
-Take Part
+- Residents in Chicago jails benefit from a policy that supports voter participation among homeless residents, who can vote if they include the address of a recognized shelter.4

 - Cook County (Chicago), Los Angeles County, and the District of Columbia facilitate in-person voting in their jails.